Privacy Policy

 We retain personal data only for as long as necessary to fulfil the purposes for which it was collected, in accordance with Article 5(1)(e) GDPR (storage limitation principle):

-- Contact and enquiry data: 3 years from the date of last communication, unless a contractual relationship arises, in which case the applicable contractual limitation period applies (up to 6 years under Polish civil law).
+- Contact and enquiry data: 3 years from the date of last communication, unless a contractual relationship arises.

-- Account data: Duration of the account plus 2 years after account deletion, unless a longer retention is required by law.
+- Account data: Duration of the account plus 2 years after account deletion.

-- Analytics data: Maximum 14 months (Google Analytics 4 retention setting), after which data is aggregated and anonymized.
+- Analytics data: Maximum 14 months (Google Analytics 4 retention setting).

 - Security logs: Maximum 12 months from the date of the logged event.

-- Financial and invoicing records: 5 years from the end of the tax year in which the transaction occurred, pursuant to Polish tax law (Ordynacja podatkowa).
+- Financial and invoicing records: 5 years from the end of the tax year.

-- Consent records: 3 years from the date on which consent was collected, or from its withdrawal, to enable us to demonstrate compliance with Article 7(1) GDPR.
+- Consent records: 3 years from the date on which consent was collected.

 7. Your Rights as a Data Subject